smartfile/django-sphinx-db/README.md

 Introduction
 ----

-This is a simple Django database backend that allows interaction with Sphinx vial SphinxQL.
+This is a simple Django database backend that allows interaction with Sphinx via SphinxQL.
 It is basically the default Django MySQL backend with some changes for Sphinx.

 SphinxQL is a MySQL clone mode that Sphinx searchd supports.
 It allows you to query indexes via regular old SQL syntax.
 If you are using rt (real-time) indexes, you can also add and update documents in the index.

 This backend is meant to be configued as a database in the Django settings.py.

 This package provides a Manager class, SQLCompiler suite and supporting code to make this possible.

 Usage
 ----

 First of all, you must define a database connection in the Django configuration.
 You must also install the Sphinx database router and add django_sphinx to your INSTALLED_APPS list.

 ```python
 # Install django_sphinx: